Muhammad-AbuBakar-EE/Bootcamp_exercises/README.md

-chatbot.ipynb -> Chatbot for Bash Scripting & Basic Math Operations Clinician.ipynb -> A prototype demonstrating how Large Language Models and Vector Databases can connect doctors and patients remotely.
-One model generates a case from the patient’s input; another generates a prescription by analyzing medical records.
-The doctor reviews and approves it, streamlining the process and improving remote accessibility.
+chatbot.ipynb
+  -> Chatbot for Bash Scripting & Basic Math Operations Prompt_Engineering_using_LangChain.ipynb
+  -> Intro to langchain
+  -> How to write an effective prompt